Nivin Pauly

 Nivin Pauly (born 11 October 1984) is an Indian actor and producer who works predominantly in Malayalam films.
-He is the recipient of two Kerala State Film Awards, three Filmfare Awards South, two Kerala Film Critics Association Awards, and six SIIMA Awards.
-He made his acting debut in Vineeth Sreenivasan's directorial debut, Malarvaadi Arts Club in 2010.
+He is the recipient of two Kerala State Film Awards, three Filmfare Awards South, two Kerala Film Critics Association Awards, and seven SIIMA Awards.
+He made his acting debut in Vineeth Sreenivasan's directorial debut, Malarvaadi Arts Club, in 2010.
 The 2012 film Thattathin Marayathu pushed him into stardom.

 Nivin came to be known for playing the boy-next-door archetype, following roles in the bilingual black-comedy thriller Neram (2013), the sports-drama 1983 (2014), the romantic-comedy Ohm Shanthi Oshaana (2014), the romantic-drama Bangalore Days (2014), the comedy road-thriller Oru Vadakkan Selfie (2015), and the coming-of-age romantic drama Premam (2015).
-He then went on to star in the police drama Action Hero Biju (2016), the family drama Jacobinte Swargarajyam (2016), the political satire Sakhavu (2017), family comedy Njandukalude Nattil Oridavela (2017) and the epic film Kayamkulam Kochunni (2018) which emerged as one of the highest-grossing Malayalam films.
+He then went on to star in the police drama Action Hero Biju (2016), the family drama Jacobinte Swargarajyam (2016), the political satire Sakhavu (2017), the family comedy Njandukalude Nattil Oridavela (2017), and the epic film Kayamkulam Kochunni (2018), which emerged as one of the highest-grossing Malayalam films. and the romantic action comedy Love Action Drama (2019).
+He later starred in Sarvam Maya (2025), which grossed ₹150 crore worldwide during its theatrical run; Pinkvilla reported that it recorded the highest footfalls of Nivin Pauly's career, surpassing Premam.

+He subsequently starred in Bethlehem Kudumba Unit (2026), which grossed over ₹320 crore worldwide and was declared an industry hit, becoming the highest-grossing Malayalam film of all time.

 Nivin made his debut as a producer with Action Hero Biju under his production company Pauly Jr. Pictures and has produced the films Njandukalude Nattil Oridavela and Kanakam Kaamini Kalaham (2021).
 The latter is the first Malayalam movie to premiere on Disney+ Hotstar.

 He won the Filmfare Award for Best Male Debut for Neram (2013).
 In 2015, he won the Kerala State Film Award for Best Actor for his performances in Bangalore Days and 1983.
 He won the Filmfare Award for Best Actor – Malayalam for Action Hero Biju (2016).
 In 2020, he won the Kerala State Film Award for Best Actor -Special Mention for Moothon.

-Early life and education
+Early life

-Nivin Pauly was born on 11 October 1984, in Aluva, Kochi.
-Nivin's father, Pauly Bonaventure and mother, Thressiamma Pauly, worked in Aarau, Switzerland.
-Nivin was brought up in Kerala.
-He graduated with a Bachelor of Technology degree in Electronics & Communication Engineering from Federal Institute of Science and Technology (FISAT), Angamaly in 2006.

-He was employed at Infosys in Bangalore through campus placements and worked as a software engineer from 2006 to 2008.
+Nivin Pauly was born on 11 October 1984 at Aluva in the Ernakulam district of Kerala.
+His parents are Pauly Bonaventure and Thressiamma Pauly, who were employed at Aarau, Switzerland.
+He was brought up in Kerala.
+He did his B.Tech. degree in Electronics & Communication Engineering from the Federal Institute of Science and Technology in Angamaly.
+He was employed at Infosys Ltd. in Bangalore through campus placements and was working there as a software engineer from 2006 to 2008.
 However, he resigned and returned home after his father's death.

-Nivin currently lives with his family in Kochi.